In addition to other powers and duties provided by law, the commissioner has the powers listed in subdivisions 2 to 5.

 In accordance with chapter 14, and in consultation with the State Community Health Services Advisory Committee, the commissioner may adopt rules to set standards for administrative and program personnel to ensure competence in administration and planning.

-The commissioner shall help and advise boards of health that ask for help in developing, administering, and carrying out public health services and programs.
+The commissioner shall help and advise community health boards that ask for help in developing, administering, and carrying out public health services and programs.

 The commissioner shall promote measures aimed at preventing businesses from facilitating sexual practices that transmit deadly infectious diseases by providing technical advice to community health boards to assist them in regulating these practices or closing establishments that constitute a public health nuisance.